 With the 2019 Jayco Embark, luxury and adventure unquestionably come together.
 The Embark is a diesel motorhome built on a Spartan K1 raised rail chassis with a Cummins ISB turbocharged engine and independent front suspension.
 This model offers many quality features, including hand-laid polished tile floors, recessed LED lighting, and optional theater seating.

-Also available are solid surface countertops with a stainless steel sink, a residential refrigerator with ice maker and water dispenser, induction cooktop, and a 1.5 CU.
+Also available are solid surface countertops with a stainless steel sink, a residential refrigerator with ice maker and water dispenser, an induction cooktop, and a 1.5 CU.
 Ft. convection microwave oven, a king-sized bed, a 50″ LED HDTV with Blu-Ray, and an outside entertainment center as well as many other optional amenities.

 The 37MB offers a washer/dryer option in a closet in the bedroom while the 39BH and 39T2 both place the washer/dryer closet in the private master bathroom at the rear of the motorhome.